(Published: 2024-10-14)

 - (Shown above) Quickly recaching your commands after (de)activating virtualenv

-- Moving, renaming, or deleting a command: Reflect its non-existence with
+- Moving, renaming, or deleting a command: Reflect its

 -r - Installing a package/binary: Quickly recache to shell with